Skip to main content

 Backing up data involves various methods and strategies to ensure that critical information is securely stored and can be easily restored when needed.
 Here's a detailed look at how data is backed up, including the tools and techniques:

 • Full system snapshots are initiated by a snapshot policy set in Google Cloud Platform (GCP).
-The policy is configured to run every hour and retain 360 backups (equivalent to 15 days).
+The policy is configured to run every hour and retain snapshots for one week.

 • Neo4j data backup is managed through a script that is executed by cron.